microsoft/vscode-azurefunctions/src/How to parse v2 Templates.md

   help: "$httpTrigger_route_help",
 }

-First, we need to replace the name, label, and help with their values from the resources file.
-So, the rawUserPrompts should be combined with the resources to create IUserPrompts.
+The userPrompts must be combined with the resource files to get the localized strings.

-Then, each raw template has a "jobs" array.
-These will be presented to users as potential actions that they can take with this template.
-    Each job has a "actions" array.
-These are the actions that VS Code must interpret and execute.
-    Each job also has an "inputs" array.
-These are similar to bindings.
-The "paramId" correlates with the "id" property of userPrompt. userPrompt provides the input with a name, label, help, some have validators and quite a few other properties.
+It provides the input with a name, label, help, some have validators and quite a few other properties.
-    The input has the useful information such as defaultValue, required, assignTo token, and more.
+The input contains information such as defaultValue, required, assignTo token, and more.

+### Resources
+The `resources.json` comes in many languages.
+The extension will use the user's locale to determine which resource file to use.

+In order to make the userPrompts human readable, we replace `name`, `label`, and `help` with the localized resources file string values.

+### How the extension parses the templates
+Any resource from the bundle feed that we have not altered in anyway is referred to as a "raw" resource.

+For example, `rawUserPrompts` are combined with the resources to create `UserPrompts` objects.

+Each `RawTemplateV2` has a `jobs` array.
+These are presented to users as potential actions that they can take with this template.

-Then IUserPrompts will be used with create IJobs.
-IJobs will be attached to the parsed templates (whatever that ends up being).
-The idea is that we never have to refer to the raw templates and correlate the ids again.
+Then `UserPrompts` will be used with create `Jobs`. `Jobs` will be attached to the `FunctionV2Template`. `FunctionV2Templates` should encapsulate all of the data such that no raw resource should have to be referenced to again.

-We will attach _all_ the data we need for project creation to the parsed templates.
+### Actions and Inputs

 Actions and Inputs are indepedent from each other.
 Inputs are the equivalent of "promptSteps" and actions are "executeSteps"

-In FunctionSubWizard, there is an "addBindingSteps".
+In `FunctionSubWizard`, there is an "addBindingSteps".
 This is the equivalent of adding "promptSteps" based on the user scenario.
-For V2, we should skip this and present the user a choice of actions to take.
-The actions will be based on the "jobs" array of the parsed templates.
+For V2, we present the user a choice of actions to take.
+The actions are based on the `jobs` array of the parsed templates and based off of that, it will push `promptSteps` and `executeSteps` to create an `AzureWizard`

-Maybe something like this?
-JobsPromptStep
-    - This will present the user with a list of jobs to choose from
-    - The user will select a job and then we will create the appropriate promptSteps and executeSteps based on the job's actions and inputs
-    - The user will then be presented with the promptSteps and executeSteps via the subWizard

-Should I change FunctionSubWizard to add this or make a new file?
-Could probably extend FunctionListStep for a v2 version as well.

-When I create the execute steps, I should pass in the prompt's inputs to the execute step, otherwise I'll have to do a look up after the fact.
-Ideally, I run wizard.prompt() and then can check the assignTo of the executes and see if there are any prompts that match up with it.
-If there are, then I can replace with `assignTo` with `replaceToken`